Fund size matters less than you would think

 4. Owning large caps for liquidity purposes

-For investors, investing through SIPs and keeping a long-term view will help.
+And so investing through SIPs and keeping a long-term view can help.

 The case of debt funds

-Depending on the type of fund, therefore, the size can have an impact.
+Depending on the type of fund, therefore, size can have an impact.
 In the case of most equity funds, however, it is not as relevant.
-Fund sizes have not grown to the point where the liquidity of assets is a real problem.
-As an individual investor, the most important point to bear in mind is that the performance of a fund is more important that its size.
+Funds have not grown to the point where the liquidity of assets is a real problem.
+As an individual investor, the most important point to bear in mind is that the performance of a fund is more important than its size.